-21. Rear Panel Connectors (Figure 2)
+25. Rear Panel I/O Connectors (Figure 2)

 This is the section referred to as the I/O Hub.
 This panel contains the hardwired USB, Sound, and Ethernet connections.
-Please see Page 15 for a component level breakdown.
+Please see Page 13 for a component level breakdown.

-\ There are two numeric references for PCI-Express: one is mechanical, which is the actual slot-length footprint, and the second is electrical, which is a reference of how many PCI-E lanes are routed to the slot.
+There are two numeric references for PCI-Express: one is mechanical, which is the actual slot-length footprint across the motherboard, while the second is electrical, which is a reference to how many PCIe lanes are routed to the slot.

-As PCI Express is designed to be a universal architecture, you can install x1 cards, such as sound cards or USB controllers into a x16 slot.
-Many types of cards can use different amounts of PCI-E lanes, while some applications use only certain parts of a card, such as compute apps that allow a card to run off of a single PCI-E lane.
-This is why there are x16 mechanical slots with a x1 electrical PCI-E lane.
-Using the entire length of a PCI-E slot is unnecessary, nor does it cause an adverse effect to use a shorter form-factor bus card in a slot that physically can hold a larger form-factor bus card.
+PCI Express was designed with a universal architecture; you can install x1 cards, such as sound cards or USB controllers, into an x16 slot.
+Many types of cards can use various numbers of PCIe lanes; similarly, some applications might only use certain parts of a card (e.g. compute apps), requiring only a single PCIe lane to accomplish its task without affecting performance.
+This is why there are x16 mechanical slots with an x1 electrical PCIe lane.
+Using the entire length of a PCIe slot is unnecessary, nor does it cause an adverse effect to use a shorter form-factor bus card in a slot that physically can hold a larger form-factor bus card.